remote-no-code/FPGA-IP-DEVELOPMENT/Task2/README.md

 ## Pin Mapping

 The GPIO output connects to the onboard RGB LED through the SoC's LEDS port.
+*Since the design uses the internal HFOSC for clock generation, the external `CLK` pin constraint was removed/commented out in the PCF file.*

 ### LED Pin Assignment